swayam-crypto/overthewire-bandit-writeups/level-03/readme.md

 # Bandit Level 2 → 3 Writeup

 ## Goal
-The password for the next level is stored in a file called --spaces in this filename-- located in the home directory
+The password for the next level is stored in a hidden file in the inhere directory.

 ## Commands Used
 ls , cd , cat , file , du , find

 ## Steps
-- for spaces in linux or any CLI tool we either add "\ " or we write the command this way
-- "cat ./--spaces\ in\ this\ filename--" or "cat ./--"TAB"
+- first "ls" for viewing which files or folders are there
+- i found "inhere" folder
+- did "cd inhere" and performed ls command there were no file or folder
+- so i used "ls -a" to show all hidden files or folders
+- there was a file names"...Hiding-From-You" performed "cat ...Hiding-From-You"
+- Got the answer

 ## Password Found
-MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx
+2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ